Rebound from a failed painting

 The painting process needs to be inquisitive, open and free.
 Before I start a painting l no longer think that what I intended will happen.
 I know if it fails that something else will happen instead.
 A painting with difficulties and flaws leaves the door open to the next work and the next work after that.
 It gets me closer to where I wanted to go without realising where ‘where’ is.

-I have slowly realised a failed painting has no negative impact on my long term career unless I let it.
+I have slowly realised a failed painting has no negative impact on me unless I let it.
 Thomas Edison stated that “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try one more time.”
 Therefore l focus on the skills that persist past the painting, and look for the best option to create more choices.
 There is no conceptual end, just a deeper rabbit hole.

 Rebound from a failed painting – related post